 - Start with your scrap paper and pencil, Select the person who will receive these “elf” tickets.
 Then pull out your scrap paper and pencil, and brainstorm together about special favors, chores, or special adventures you might offer together.
 Does your child like to read aloud?
 Grandmas often adore that.
 Would Dad really appreciate if you’d help him rake the yard?
 Think it over and enjoy the possibilities.

 - Print your elf ticket templates onto a festive color of cardstock paper.
 You may print as many as you like, but usually 5 or 6 is plenty!
 Cut them out and have your child complete them.

-- To make a “ticket book,” download our cover template, or just use a blank piece of cardstock.
+- To make a “ticket book,” use a blank piece of cardstock.
 Glue your child’s picture to the cover, and fill in the blank lines.
 In the “because” section, make sure your child writes why this person is so special.

 - Staple your book together and give as a special holiday gift!

 Julie Williams, M.A.
 Education, taught middle and high school History and English for seventeen years.
 Since then, she has volunteered in elementary classrooms while raising her two sons and earning a master's in school administration.
 She has also been a leader in her local PTA.